New install acting strange: two wires swapped at install

 - Result

-- Every room responded correctly to its own remote, and the erratic behaviour stopped.
+- Every room responded correctly to its own remote, and the wire-cross fault stopped.
 No warranty claim was needed on hardware that was never faulty.

 What we were told

 Two rooms have acted strangely since the system went in last month.
-One room ignores the remote completely.
-Another starts cooling on its own.
-The behaviour changes depending on which room we switch on first.
+One room's remote does nothing to its own unit.
+Using that same remote starts the other room's unit instead, every single time.
 The installer came back and said the outdoor unit might be defective.

 What we checked

-Behaviour that shifted with the start order pointed to a control-link problem, not a hardware fault.
+A response that consistently came from the wrong room pointed to a control-link problem, not a hardware fault.
 We first confirmed the power supply and electrical protection were stable across all zones, which ruled out a supply issue.
 We then switched on one room at a time and watched for cross-zone response.
-Switching on one room made another react, which confirmed the signals were crossed.
+Switching on one room made another react, every time, which confirmed the signals were crossed.
 We opened the cover at the outdoor unit and traced each control wire pair back to the indoor unit it should have served.

 Power supply and electrical protection were stable across every zone.